teran/imgsum/README.md

     read average hashes from the FILEs and check them -find-duplicates
-    read average hashes from the FILEs and find duplicates
+    read average hashes from the FILEs and find duplicates -json-output
+    Return duplicates as a JSON(useful for IPC)

 Examples:
   ./bin/imgsum-darwin-amd64 file.jpg